Credit : Annie Ross

 Credit : David Altabev

 Two years ago, after successfully creating the award-winning Uganda International Marathon, he left a career in finance to build an organisation that empowered communities through running and empowered our runners through travel.
-Since then they have organized the inaugural Nepal International Marathon in November 2016 where they, as a community, built a 5 km pipeline bringing clean water to the village they were living in for the entire year.
+Since then they have organized the inaugural Nepal Impact Marathon in November 2016 where they, as a community, built a 5 km pipeline bringing clean water to the village they were living in for the entire year.
 They are now working with the UN Global Goals to ensure we are tackling the major social issues facing the world today and have races in Nepal, Colombia, Malawi and Guatemala.